Contract vs. Full-Time Nurses: Pros and Cons

 3. Temporal Agreements

-If an employee will be away on leave, a contract nurse is an excellent way to bridge the gap until their return without burdening your current staff.
-Also, if a 1099 nurse isn’t suitable for your facility, you can work with their agency to have them reassigned or opt not to renew their contract.
+If an employee will be away on leave, hiring a contract nurse is an excellent way to bridge the gap until their return without burdening current staff.
+Also, if a 1099 nurse turns out to be unsuitable for your facility, you can work with their agency to have them reassigned or choose to opt out of renewing their contract.

 Contract Nurses: Cons